SF-TAP/flow-abstractor/README.md

     $ ./src/sf-tap_fabs -i eth0 -c ./examples/fabs.conf

-If you want to use divert socket (FreeBSD/MacOS X only) instead of pcap, use -d option.
-You can specify a port number of divert socket by -4 option.

-Example:

-    $ ./src/sf-tap_fabs -d -4 100 -c ./examples/fabs.conf

 ### To Do:
 * protect from SYN flooding
 * deal with fast TCP open